Introduction: Homemade 8 Inches Dobsonian Telescope (Under Construction)

 Note: This guide is still in construction.
 This project is not finished but it will be by the end of June.

-This guide provides several steps to accomplish to achieve a full-function telescope.
+This article provides a guide towards the building of a full-function telescope.
 In the beginning, you will find an explanation with schemes about the functioning of the Newtonian telescope.
 Then there will be all the steps for building it with a Dobsonian mount.

 We'll go through different steps: